 Location: Darjeeling, India

 Altitude: 7000 ft.

 Great!
 Thank you …P. Gaertner, B. Meyer & Scherb.

 AKNOV01 ID please for this trailing herb : 3 posts by 2 authors.
-3 images.
+No images seen now.

 Small herb trailing down from road side rocky slopes.

 This is Cymbalaria muralis, of Scrophulariaceae, just figured out.
 A naturalized plant from Italy.

 Yes Cymbalaria muralis, often found on moist roadside wallsat several places in Western Himalayas.

 SK 3413 18 April 2022: 5 very high res. images.